TimZoet/SOL-manual/modules/core/render_pass.rst

 ---------

 New subpasses can be added to a layout by calling :code:`createSubpass`.
-This returns a reference to the newly created subpass, which can then be configured.
+This returns a reference to the newly created :code:`sol::VulkanSubpass`, which can then be configured.
 Naturally, the order in which subpasses are created is their order in the render pass.
 Continuing the example above:

 .. code-block:: cpp